tannerhelland/PhotoDemon/Docs/en/15_Menus/45_Effects/15_Artistic/15_Figured_glass_(dents).md

 ![figured glass dialog](/docimg/figured_glass.jpg)

-For information about standard parts of the tool interface (such as the preview area on the left, or the colored bar with buttons along the bottom), please refer to the [general tool window article](/en/Interface_and_Toolboxes/Individual_Tool_Windows).
+For information about standard parts of the interface (such as the preview area on the left, or the buttons along the bottom), please visit the [general tool dialog article](/en/Interface_and_Toolboxes/Individual_Tool_Windows).

 ### Options